A Glug of Oil

 Make the mash and set it aside.
 Gather your ingredients and chop the veg and shallots.

-Add the tomatoes and break them up a bit.
-Add the stock and cook for 10–15 minutes, until thickened up a bit.
-Once the chicken is added it really soaks up the sauce, so don't reduce it too much.
+Add the stock and cook for 10–15 minutes, until thickened up a bit as once the chicken is added it really soaks up the sauce, so don't reduce it too much.

 Add the shredded chicken, olives and parsley.
 Season to taste with salt and pepper.